yvessong23/Network-Labs/BlackFriday/README.md

 ---

 ## ✨ What Makes This Special
 **I built this lab because I believe the network is the first defense of cyber.
 Every config, every ACL, every NAT rule has a why.
-This isn’t just practice — it’s preparation for the day I’m the one designing real enterprise networks.**
+This isn’t just practice, it’s preparation for the day I’m the one designing real enterprise networks.**